drfloob/test.passport_hawk.3/README.md

+This tests some unsolved problems with `passport-hawk`, and my proposed solutions.
+Some spec reading is still in order.
+Please review, especially if you're steeped in web Authentication stuff.

+## Assumptions

-This assumes `jasmine-node` is installed globally at `/usr/local/lib/node_modules/jasmine-node/` (as is done with the `n` node version manager).
+`jasmine-node` is installed globally at `/usr/local/lib/node_modules/jasmine-node/` (as is done with the `n` node version manager).

+You're running `node` v0.11.9 or higher (must support --harmony).

+You're ok with your npm cache being cleared for `passport-hawk` and `_git-remotes`

+## Note

-I don't know of a better way to manage package versions in npm, but the following works anyway (on Linux).
+I don't know of a better way to manage package versions in npm.
+If someone's got a better trick, please share!
+The following kludge works in a pinch (on Linux, anyway).

-### To run tests with the `.fail` fixes proposed in jfromaniello/passport-hawk#6
+### To run tests with the `.fail` fixes in drfloob/passport-hawk:

 ```bash
 npm install